ethereum/py-evm/docs/guides/trinity/writing_plugins.rst

    :language: python
    :pyobject: PeerCountReporterPlugin.on_ready

-In case of a :class:`~trinity.extensibility.plugin.BaseIsolatedProcessPlugin`, this will cause the :meth:`~trinity.extensibility.plugin.BaseIsolatedPlugin.do_start` method to run on an entirely separated, new process.
+In case of a :class:`~trinity.extensibility.plugin.BaseIsolatedPlugin`, this will cause the :meth:`~trinity.extensibility.plugin.BaseIsolatedPlugin.do_start` method to run on an entirely separated, new process.
 In other cases :meth:`~trinity.extensibility.plugin.BaseIsolatedPlugin.do_start` will simply run in the same